tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 ## Model acceleration

 !!! warning
-    * Accelerated estimators almost never support [sparse datasets][].
-      Refer to their respective documentation to check which ones do.
     * Accelerated estimators sometimes use slightly different hyperparameters than their sklearn counterparts.
     * ATOM does not support multi-GPU training.
 If there is more than one